 Martinez played one more year for the Indians and retired after going 1-5 in 9 starts for the Seattle Mariners in 1997.
 However, he did not stay away from the game long and came back in 1998 with the Braves.
 He spent the season mostly pitching out of the pen, and on August 9th, he earned his 244th career win to pass Juan Marichal for most victories by a Latin pitcher.
 He made four appearances for Atlanta in the NLCS, earning a win in Game Four.
 Following the season, he retired for good.

 It can be argued that Martinez's poor performance during his final four seasons in Baltimore (1983 to 1986) cost him a chance at the Hall of Fame.
 If he had performed at his 162-game averages during those four seasons, he would have finished with a won-lost record of 268-191 and a 3.50 earned-run average.
 His actual career won-lost record is 245-193 with a 3.70 earned-run average.
 There are three Hall of Famers on the list of the ten most similar players to Martinez.
 He was elected to the Latino Baseball Hall of Fame as part of its 2011 class.

 Martinez served as pitching coach for the GCL Cardinals in 2007, the Palm Beach Cardinals in 2008 and 2009, the Springfield Cardinals in 2010, and Palm Beach again in 2011-2012.
-In 2013, he was appointed bullpen coach of the Houston Astros under new manager Bo Porter.
+In 2013, he was appointed bullpen coach of the Houston Astros under new manager Bo Porter but stayed only for one season.
 He also served as the Minister of Sport in Nicaragua.